 1. Rationale:

-Accurate up to date and confidential information on staff is necessary for the smooth operation of Te Köhanga Reo O Ngä Kuaka and to ensure that well informed decisions are made concerning individual staff members.
+Accurate up to date and confidential information on staff is necessary for the smooth operation of Ngä Kuaka and to ensure that well informed decisions are made concerning individual Kaimahi.

 2. Purpose:

-To ensure that accurate information is kept on staff so that informed decisions can be made on issues concerning individuals.
+To ensure that accurate information is kept on Kaimahi so that informed decisions can be made on issues concerning individuals.

-To ensure that the treatment of staff is fair and equitable.
+To ensure that the treatment of Kaimahi is fair and equitable.

-To ensure that staff know what information is recorded about their employment at Te Köhanga Reo O Ngä Kuaka.
+To ensure that Kaimahi know what information is recorded about their employment at Ngä Kuaka.

 3. Guidelines:

-A Personal File will be established for every person employed by Te Köhanga Reo O Ngä Kuaka.
+A Personal File will be established for every person employed by Ngä Kuaka.

 These files will be kept locked in the office in the safekeeping of the Tumuaki.
-Access will only be available to the person on whom the file is kept, Tumuaki and Tiatängata (for the purposes of any appointments process or any other action related to the staff member, in which they are involved).
+Access will only be available to the person on whom the file is kept, Pou Manaaki, Tumuaki and Tiatängata (for the purposes of any appointments process or any other action related to the Kaimahi, in which they are involved).

 Records of Leave and Staff Development will be updated by the Tumuaki/Kaiwhakahaere

 The information in the files is confidential to the parties in 2.
 Above and must not be discussed with any other persons.
-The only exception to this is if there is a complaint against a staff member, which comes before the whanau, at which time information from the Personal File may be required to assist in the whänau decision making process.
-Any information shared in this way will be confidential to those present and will not be discussed outside of the whänau hui.
+The only exception to this is if there is a complaint against a staff member, which comes before the whanau, at which time information from the Personal File may be required to assist in the whānau decision making process.
+Any information shared in this way will be confidential to those present and will not be discussed outside of the whānau hui.

 Information in Personal Files will include: